Average Law School Debt [Explained]

 Updated by Kirtika Acharya on 27th August 2020

 According to the National Center for Education Statistics, average student loan debt for law school graduates is $145,500.
 This total includes student loans that law students took out for their undergraduate degrees along with their Juris Doctor (JD).
-If we focus on the repayment of the loans, assuming current interest rates it will result in a total interest payment of $53,200.
-The average law school loan payment for that amount of debt would be $1,656 a month.
+If we focus on the repayment of the loans, assuming current interest rates will result in a total interest payment of $53,200, and $1,656 per month will be the average law school loan payments for that amount of debt.